 A close contact is anyone (household or non-household) who was less than two metres away from an individual who has COVID-19 symptoms or tests positive for COVID-19 in the 48 hours before symptoms began or a positive test (if no symptoms), whichever came first.
 See recommendations for close contacts.

-To find out when your employee can return to work, refer to self-isolation guidance - how long to self-isolate.
+To find out when your employee can return to work, refer to self-isolation guidance.